chibiboba/JS-130/Notes/Lesson 2 Advanced Concepts.md

 bar();
 ```

 Notice that we no longer have a declaration for the `bar` variable.
-Instead, the function declaration is at the top of the hoisted code, and the reassignments to `bar` both replace the function object with a string value.
+Instead, the function declaration is at the top of the hoisted code, and the <u>reassignments</u> to `bar` both replace the function object with a string value.
 In the first snippet, we call `bar` before we reassign it to a string, so the code logs `world`.
 However, in the second snippet, `bar` is no longer a function when we try to invoke it, so we get an error.

 ##### Edge Case: What if `var` variable and function declaration have different names?